ORABLACK-DEVELOPERS/DOCARE/Readme.md

 - Book Doctor through form
 - If any problem with Doctor,Report doctor
 - Using Google Meet, Zoom & Whatsapp for consultant
-- For queries,Discord and Telegram
+- For queries,Discord, Whatsapp & Telegram

 ### Features for Doctor